kjdoore/Random_Walk_Art/README.md

 will likely cover larger areas of the image due to the walkers not being constrained by previous walkers.

+4. `Enter line thickness`: the thickness of the line to use for each walker.
+Values larger than the default of 1 will result in thicker lines.
+Smaller values result in thinner lines.

-4. `Background color as normalized RGB triplet`: a normalized (max value of 1) RGB triplet containing the color of the background.
+5. `Background color as normalized RGB triplet`: a normalized (max value of 1) RGB triplet containing the color of the background.
 Values must be separated by a space or comma.

-5. `Path of directory to save image`: the path to the directory that the image will be saved.
+6. `Path of directory to save image`: the path to the directory that the image will be saved.

-6. `Resolution of image in dpi`: the resolution of the .png image in dpi (dots per inch).
+7. `Resolution of image in dpi`: the resolution of the .png image in dpi (dots per inch).
 High values will result in high resolution images. **NOTE**: Large values (>1000) can require several minutes to save the image.